Skip to main content

 1. Choose the right car to keep your insurance costs down

 You can use the Insurance Bureau of Canada’s CLEAR table to discover which vehicles have low claims against them, translating to lower auto insurance rates.
-However, if you're not an Excel wizard, you can just compare car insurance prices by entering your postal code above.
+However, if you're not an Excel wizard, you can use our auto insurance tool to compare car insurance prices of various car makes and models.

 2. Adjust your policy to reflect your needs

-• Third-party liability - if you damage someone else’s property or injure them;
+• Third-party liability covers you if you damage someone else’s property or injure them.

-• Accident benefits - if you’re hurt following an accident;
+• Accident benefits cover you if you’re hurt following an accident.

-• Uninsured auto - if an uninsured motorist hits you;
+• Uninsured auto covers you if an uninsured motorist hits you.

-• Direct compensation property damage - this form of coverage is available in most province and is in place so you only ever deal with your insurer regardless of fault when settling a claim.
+• Direct compensation property damage - this form of coverage is available in most provinces and is in place so you only ever deal with your insurer, regardless of fault, when settling a claim.
 Your insurance company fights to receive compensation from the other insurer, without your involvement.

-The minimum third-party liability (TPL) is $200,000 in most provinces but is generally set at a recommended default of $1 million.
-If you want really cheap car insurance, you could opt for the minimum and take on more of a risk.
+The minimum third-party liability (TPL) is $200,000 in most provinces, but is generally set at a recommended default of $1 million.
+If you want really cheap car insurance in Canada, you could opt for the minimum and take on more of a risk.
 However, we do not recommend it.
 Many TPL claims go easily over $1 million, and you'll be paying that difference out of pocket.

-Accident benefits pays for your recovery after an accident for physiotherapy and medical expenses.
+Accident benefits pay for your recovery after an accident for physiotherapy and medical expenses.
 It also pays for loss of income and funeral expenses.
 You can upgrade this portion to receive more income replacement (it's not much, depending on the province).
-Still, suppose you have quality health benefits at work (including long-term and short-term disability) and life insurance.
-In that case, you can reduce this to the minimum coverage.
+Still, if you have quality health benefits at work (including long-term and short-term disability) and life insurance, you can reduce your accident benefits to the minimum coverage.

 3. Drop the optional coverages if you no longer need them

 If you have an old car, consider forgoing collision coverage.
-Many drivers skip this form of coverage if their old car is no longer worth repairing because it doesn't hold much value.
-Think of it this way, if you have to pay a $1,000 deductible to repair a car, that's only worth $500, you can drop collision.
-Put the savings into a new car fund.
+Many drivers skip this form of coverage if their old vehicle is no longer worth repairing because it doesn't hold much value, and in turn get a break on their premiums.
+Think of it this way: if you have to pay a $1,000 deductible to repair a car that's only worth $500, you can drop collision.
+Instead, put the savings into a new car fund.

-You can also forgo comprehensive coverage to get cheap car insurance.
-Comprehensive protects your car when it's not driving – bad weather floods your vehicle, or a tree falls on top of it, for instance.
+You can also forgo comprehensive coverage to get cheaper car insurance.
+Comprehensive protects your car when it's not moving, for example, from bad weather, floods, or if a tree falls on top of it.

 4. Track your driving

 Consider usage-based insurance (UBI), especially if you're a student or a young driver.
-Young males typically pay much more than the average for car insurance due to stereotyping from insurance companies.
+Young males typically pay much more than the average for car insurance due to stereotyping by insurance companies.

-UBI tracks kilometres driven and other stats like how aggressively you brake and accelerate, speeding, and how you handle turns.
-With this system — which you can monitor yourself on your phone — you can earn discounts for driving well.
+UBI tracks kilometres driven and other factors, such as how aggressively you brake and accelerate, speeding, and how you handle turns.
+With this system, which you can monitor yourself on your phone, you can earn discounts for driving well.

-Many auto insurance companies like Intact, CAA, or Onlia offer UBI, either in-app form or a device installed in your engine, to monitor your performance outside generic statistics.
+Many auto insurance companies, such as Intact, CAA, or Onlia, offer UBI, either in an in-app form or a device installed in your engine, to monitor your performance beyond generic rating factors.

-When shopping for car insurance, do not take anyone's word that they're the best deal for you — you need to find that out for yourself.
-Do your research.
-Don't assume the most prominent company is the best, just because they spend the most money on advertising to tell you they're the best.
-You may not have heard of some great insurance companies.
+When shopping for car insurance, do not take anyone's word that they're the best deal for you; you need to find that out for yourself.
+Do your research, and don't assume the most prominent company is the best as you not be familiar with some excellent insurance companies.

-You can use our car insurance quoter to analyze what different insurers will charge you.
-Or consider also doing it the old-fashioned way and visit an insurance broker to help you find the best fit for you.
+To find your lowest rate, compare quotes online.
+You can use our auto insurance quote tool to discover what different insurers will charge you.
+Alternatively, consider visiting an insurance broker to help you find the best fit for your needs.

 Are you paying the best price for car insurance?